 Breaking Down Your Debt

-A simple way to access your entire debt portfolio is to request a free copy of your credit report from all three credit bureaus — Equifax, Experian, and TransUnion.
+A simple way to access your debt portfolio is to request a free copy of your credit report once every 12 months from all three credit bureaus — Equifax, Experian, and TransUnion.
 These reports are powerful tools because you can go line by line and see current balances and monthly payments.
 From here, you can break down your debt into categories like credit cards, mortgage, auto loans, and personal loans.
 You might have to supplement what you find on your credit reports with some additional lender information, but once you have this information sorted out, look at debt consolidation options that make sense for your financial situation.